superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 When you're ready to start deploying HIPAA apps, you'll need to do some paperwork (don't worry, we use digital signatures) to make sure everything is compliant.

-- [Choose a plan](https://fly.io/plans) that includes HIPAA/BAA documents.
+- [Choose the Compliance Package](https://fly.io/compliance) that includes HIPAA/BAA documents.
-- Sign in to the dashboard and request a signed BAA at [https://fly.io/dashboard/personal/documents](https://fly.io/dashboard/personal/documents) or [contact us](mailto:sales@fly.io) and we'll help.
+- Sign in to the dashboard and request a signed BAA at [https://fly.io/dashboard/personal/compliance](https://fly.io/dashboard/personal/compliance) or [contact us](mailto:sales@fly.io) and we'll help.

 ### Provision an isolated production environment